Srivacthi/Acronym-List-Generator/README.md

 Uses a dictionary data structure in python that contains acronym + frequency pairs to hold acronym list.
 Uses the PyMuPDF library to extract each page in a pdf into a string of words.
 The words in each string of words are then evaluated as an acronym if it contains atleast 2 uppercase characters.

 ### Future Upgrades:
-Implement AI locally to fill in a new definitions column, allow input word documents.
+Implement AI locally to fill in a new definitions column, allow word document inputs.